This list of things to do in Washington, DC is way too long to conquer in a weekend, or even a week!

 *This post contains affiliate links.
 If you make a purchase I will make a small commission at no extra cost to you.

-I’ve been to Washington, DC so many times.
+I think DC is seriously underrated as a tourist destination.
+I’ve been so many times and find new things to every time I come.
 I even lived here for a year and went to high school in Potomac, MD.

 Washington, DC is a great place for a weekend away or a full month-long vacation.